92bondstreet/rdd-cdd-tdd/weather/README.md

   To know the temperature of the place where you are : node index.js

-  To know the temperature of a specific place you tape: node index.js -v [NOM_DE_LA_VILLE]
+  To know the temperature of a specific place you need to add -v plus the name of the country: node index.js -v [NAME_COUNTRY]

-  To change the unit in degree Celcius you can tape: node index.js -c
+  To change the unit in degree Celcius you can need to add -c: node index.js -c